TreyannaBrown/CSCI4448Project_TicTacToe/README.md

 **Project Overview**

-Tic-Tac-Toe is a classic game played by people of all ages around the world!
-This project is a Java Swing Tic Tac Toe game with multiple themes, game modes, and computer difficulty levels.
-Players can enter their names, play against another player or the computer, and replay games while tracking wins.
+Tic-Tac-Toe is a classic strategy game played by people of all ages.
+This project implements the game using Java Swing with a focus on object-oriented design and clean architecture.
+The application allows users to select different visual themes, choose between multiple game modes, and play against either another player or a computer opponent with varying difficulty levels.

+Players can enter custom names, view real-time score tracking, and replay games with alternating starting turns.
+The project emphasizes both user experience and maintainable, well-structured code.

 **Java Version**